Renatodeluna/styleguide-frontend/css.md

 * Use shorthand hex values where available, e.g., `#fff` instead of `#ffffff`.
 * Quote attribute values in selectors, e.g., `input[type="text"]`.
 They’re only optional in some cases, and it’s a good practice for consistency.
 * Avoid specifying units for zero values, e.g., `margin: 0;` instead of `margin: 0px;`.
+* Utilization hyphen to separate words in large or compound names.

 ```sass
 // Not